apache/mxnet/docs/api/symbolic-node.rst

 ^^^^^^^^^^^
 .. function:: Activation(...)

-   Apply activation function to input.
+   Apply activation function to input.Softmax Activation is only available with CUDNN on GPUand will be computed at each location across channel if input is 4D.

    :param data: Input data to activation function.
    :type data: SymbolicNode